gaohongy/blog/content/posts/并行计算/GPU-Structure-and-Programing.md

 > The way a block is partitioned into warps is always the same; each warp contains threads of consecutive, increasing thread IDs with the first warp containing thread 0.

 从这个答案中，不难引发另一个疑问，即

 **How thread ID can be calculated?**
 We can get answer from [2.2.
 Thread Hierarchy](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#thread-hierarchy).
 > The index of a thread and its thread ID relate to each other in a straightforward way:
 > - For a one-dimensional block, they are the same;
 > - for a two-dimensional block of size $(D_x, D_y)$, the thread ID of a thread of index $(x, y)$ is $(x + y \times D_x)$;
 > - for a three-dimensional block of size $(D_x, D_y, D_z)$, the thread ID of a thread of index $(x, y, z)$ is $(x + y \times D_x + z \times D_x \times D_y)$.

+(Editer replenishment): please note that the above comparison is between **index of thread** and **thread ID**, so dont's be confused about the first situation. i.e. "for a one-dimensional block, they are the same", it means for a one-dimensional block, the thread ID is equals to the index of this thread.

 **How to understand and calculate occupancy ?**